jasonmb626/UbuntuDevConfig/VSCode-VIM-Setup.md

 ### Enable user themes

-Install from the [User Themes](https://extensions.gnome.org/extension/19/user-themes/) extension page
+Install from the [User Themes](https://extensions.gnome.org/extension/19/user-themes/) extension page You'll need to install the browser plugin (it'll prompt you) and then refresh the page

 ## Download your preferred theme

 [Nordic GTK3 theme](https://www.gnome-look.org/p/1267246/)
 - Download Nordic-bluish-accent.tar.xz, unzip contents to ~/.themes
-- Download Nordic-Folders.tar.xz, unzip its "nordic folder" to ~/.icons (you can ignore the noric-dark folder)
+- Download Nordic-Folders.tar.xz, unzip its "nordic" folder to ~/.icons (you can ignore the noric-dark folder)

 ### Set the themes